 If you don’t want search engines to crawl on your site ( absolutely not recommended and I had no idea why would you want to?) then you can switch the option to “Yes.”
 This setting page has got 20 something options to configure, which is super simple with mostly, “Yes” or “No.”

-While, those Facebook and Twitter, tabs are meant to enable social login to your site using WordPress Social login plugin and the last tab, allows you to filter emails, and URLs under private messaging feature of your site.
+While, those Facebook and Twitter, tabs are meant to enable social login to your site using WordPress Social login plugin and the last tab, allow you to filter emails, and URLs under the private messaging feature of your site.

-If you are confused about any option, or it’s functionality, just hover over to the “?,” icon and it’ll display a brief information about that individual feature.
+If you are confused about any option, or it’s functionality, just hover over to the “?” icon and it’ll display brief information about that individual feature.

-This email setting interface is a one stop area to configure the entire email setting for your project site.
-On the default tab you can define the email name, primary email address of your project bidding site, and if you’re sending HTML mails then just select it to “Yes.”
+This email setting interface is a one-stop area to configure the entire email setting for your project site.
+On the default tab you can define the email name, primary email address of your project bidding site, and if you’re sending HTML emails then just select it to “Yes.”

-The theme allows you to set up email configuration to just everything, be it new user registration, project approval, project delivered, private message, payment on completed project and more.
-There’s nothing much to configure, as all the default settings, and email templates are good to go, but still if you want to modify something, go ahead!
+The theme allows you to set up email configuration to just everything, be it new user registration, project approval, project delivered, private message, payment on the completed project, and more.
+There’s nothing much to configure, as all the default settings, and email templates are good to go, but still, if you want to modify something, go ahead!

 Under the pricing settings, you can set the default currency which you’re going to accept on your project bidding site.
 The theme supports 25+ currency including Euros, USD, British Pound, Brazilian Real, Russian Ruble, Danish Kroner, Indian Rupee, and many more so I guess there would be no problem at all in accepting the payments from any part of the World.